MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-ncsi.md

 <!-- NCSI_CorpDnsProbeHost-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting enables you to specify the host name of a computer known to be on the corporate network.
 Successful resolution of this host name to the expected address indicates corporate connectivity.
-This applies exclusively to DirectAccess clients.
 <!-- NCSI_CorpDnsProbeHost-Description-End -->

 <!-- NCSI_CorpDnsProbeHost-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+> [!NOTE]
+> This applies exclusively to DirectAccess clients.
 <!-- NCSI_CorpDnsProbeHost-Editable-End -->

 <!-- NCSI_CorpDnsProbeHost-DFProperties-Begin -->